-The Director Share Option Plan provides that the number of Subordinate Voting Shares available for issuance upon exercise of options (including Options, options granted under the Legacy Share Option Plan, CEO Options and Director Options), will not exceed 15% of the Company's issued and outstanding Shares from time to time.
-If, for any reason, any Director Options terminate prior to their exercise in full or are exercised or cancelled, the Subordinate Voting Shares subject to such Director Options will again become available for issuance under the Director Share Option Plan.
+The Director Share Option Plan provides that the number of subordinate voting shares available for issuance upon exercise of options (including Options, options granted under the Legacy Share Option Plan, CEO Options and Director Options), will not exceed 15% of the Company's issued and outstanding subordinate voting shares from time to time.
+If, for any reason, any Director Options terminate prior to their exercise in full or are exercised or cancelled, the subordinate voting shares subject to such Director Options will again become available for issuance under the Director Share Option Plan.
 As a result, the Director Share Option Plan is considered an "evergreen" plan.
-Accordingly, pursuant to the rules of the TSX, the Director Share Option Plan will be subject to approval by security holders other than insiders eligible to participate in the Director Share Option Plan every three years.
+Accordingly, pursuant to the rules of the TSX, the Director Share Option Plan will be subject to approval by securityholders other than insiders eligible to participate in the Director Share Option Plan, every three years.
 The Director Share Option Plan is not subject to any insider or other participation limits.

-As at March 24, 2016, no Director Options were outstanding under the Director Share Option Plan.
+As at March 24, 2017, no Director Options were outstanding under the Director Share Option Plan.